thelfer/MFrontGallery/docs/web/best-practices.md

 highly recommend providing a consistent unit system to make all implementations consistent.

-We also highly recommend using the international system of unit.
+We also highly recommend using the international system of units.
 Since Version 4.1, `MFront` provides the `@UnitSystem` keyword to specify the unit system used.

 ## External names (glossary and entry names)

-The `setGlossaryName` and `setEntryName` methods allows to affect so-called external names to `MFront`'s variables.
+The `setGlossaryName` and `setEntryName` methods allows to set so-called external names to `MFront`'s variables.
 Those external names are the one seen from the calling solver.